-For the purposes of section 38(1)(i) and section 47(1)(e) of the Act, an enrolled nurse may administer a substance listed in Schedule 2, 3, 4 or 8 to the Poisons List if the enrolled nurse -
+For the purposes of section 38(1)(i) and section 47(1)(e) of the Act, an enrolled nurse may administer a substance listed in Schedule 2, 3, 4 or 8 to the Poisons List if the enrolled nurse - holds any qualifications that the Nursing (b) and Midwifery Board of Australia appropriate for determines are the administration of that substance.

-- (a) acts - in accordance with the written (i) authority medical of a practitioner, authorised health endorsed professional, dentist, midwife authorised or practitioner; and - supervision (ii) under the of a medical practitioner, authorised professional, health dentist, authorised nurse practitioner or registered nurse or midwife; and - (b) holds any qualifications that the Nursing and Midwifery Board of Australia appropriate for determines are administration of that substance.
+- (a) acts - (i) in accordance with the written authority of a medical practitioner, authorised health professional, dentist, endorsed midwife or authorised nurse practitioner; and - (ii) under the supervision of a medical practitioner, authorised health professional, dentist, authorised nurse practitioner or registered nurse or midwife; and

-67. of Administration restricted substances by registered nurses in certain circumstances
+67. Administration of restricted substances by registered nurses in certain circumstances

-A registered nurse may administer a restricted substance to a person who is in a residential care service, within the meaning of regulation 133, if the registered nurse is acting under the instructions of a medical practitioner or a nurse practitioner.

-- (2) For the purposes of subregulation (1), a registered nurse is acting under the instructions of a medical practitioner or a nurse practitioner if the registered nurse administers a restricted substance that is contained in a dose administration aid. - (3) A registered nurse may administer a restricted substance to a person who is not in a medical institution or a residential care service if - (a) the registered nurse is acting under the direct supervision, and in accordance with the instructions, of a medical practitioner or nurse practitioner; and - (b) the medical practitioner's or nurse practitioner's instructions are recorded on the person's medical record.
+- A registered nurse may administer a restricted (1) substance to a person who is in a residential care service, within the meaning of regulation 133, if the registered nurse is acting under the instructions of a medical practitioner or a nurse practitioner. - For the purposes of subregulation (1), a (2) registered nurse is acting under the instructions of a medical practitioner or a nurse practitioner if the registered nurse administers a restricted contained in substance that is a dose administration aid. - A registered nurse may administer a restricted (3) substance to a person who is not in a medical institution or a residential care service if - - the registered nurse is acting under the (a) direct supervision, and in accordance with the instructions, of a medical practitioner or nurse practitioner; and - (b) the medical practitioner's or nurse practitioner's instructions are recorded on the person's medical record.